S-feLayer/SafeLayer-Chat/TROUBLESHOOTING.md

 # Troubleshooting Guide

-This guide helps resolve common issues when setting up and testing Masquerade.
+This guide helps resolve common issues when setting up and testing Secure AI.

 ## 🐛 Common Issues and Solutions